“Wait, why do I have to go to some teacher meeting? Am I in trouble?”

 1. Start early!

-Shoshana Goldberg, a special education teacher in Wake County, North Carolina, recommends modeling advocacy early and often, and not just in school-related matters.
+Shoshana Goldberg, a special education teacher in Wake County, North Carolina, recommends modeling self-advocacy early and often, and not just in school-related matters.
 Encourage them to ask for help in a store or invite a friend over.

 2. Work together as a team.